LaBodilsen/Blender-Custom-JSON-Exporter/README.md

 THIS IS A WIP AND NOT YET FULLY FUNCTIONAL

-Only functionality is BSPtree, everything else is implemented.
 =====================

+Only functionality missing is BSPtree, everything else is implemented.

 Blender Custom JSON Exporter (.json)